Play with Fire (Hilary Duff song)

 "Play with Fire" is a song recorded by American singer Hilary Duff for her fourth studio album, Dignity (2007) and is the fourteenth and final track on the album.
 It was written by Duff, Kara DioGuardi, Rhett Lawrence and will.i.am and produced by Lawrence.
 The song was sent to mainstream radio in the United States on August 21, 2006, as the lead single from Dignity.

+"Play With Fire" was supplemented with promotional remixes by Richard Vission, and the song subsequently became Duff's first to chart on the US Billboard Dance Club Songs chart, where it peaked at number 31.

 Composition

 "Play with Fire" is an electropop and a techno song.

 "Play with Fire" was formerly called "Happy" but the song's lyrics and instrumentals were changed, and "Happy" became a separate track on Dignity.
-The song is played during the first club scene in the 2006 film Material Girls, in which Duff stars.
+The song is played during the first club scene in the 2006 film Material Girls, in which Hilary Duff stars.

 According to Duff, "Play with Fire" and the other songs on the album are "more dancey" than her previous efforts and make use of more real instruments. "[I]t's fun and funky and different, something new for me.
 It's really cool", she said.
 She also described the album's sound as "a little less pop-rock and more electronic-sounding.
 It has a lot of dance melodies."
 The "teaser" release of the single in advance of the album was, as she put it, "to give listeners a chance to get into [her] new sound, which matches the whole dance/electronic rock sounding vibe."